 - Multi-use paths - off-street trails for people biking, walking and rolling, no cars allowed, shown in purple

 Try a pre-planned route - If you want to enjoy a ride on Portland's network of low-stress bikeways, choose one of the routes on our Suggested Rides page.

 During your ride

 - Look for bike symbols and signs - Learn the most common symbols and markings to stay safe and share the road appropriately.

-- Take your bike on the bus or MAX Light Rail - Parking options by station, and how to load your bike on bus, MAX Light Rail, and Portland Streetcar.
+- Take your bike on the bus or MAX Light Rail - Discover parking options by station, and how to load your bike on bus, MAX Light Rail, and Portland Streetcar.